 What is the Cost of Trademark Registration in Malaysia?

-Depending on the fee code, the application cost for a trademark can either be 950RM (TMA2A) or 1100RM (TMA2B).
+Depending on the fee code, the application cost for a trademark can be either 950RM (TMA2A) or 1100RM (TMA2B).

 Trademark acquisition costs may also apply.
 These costs include the fees payable to MyIPO during the submission of an application as well as after the acceptance of the publication application.